CS-DS-125/125book/py4e_rst/01-intro.rst

 Running experiments can help, especially if you run small, simple tests.
-But if you run experiments without thinking or reading your code, you might fall into a pattern I call “random walk programming”, which is the process of making random changes until the program does the right thing.
+But if you run experiments without thinking or reading your code, you might fall into a pattern I call "random walk programming", which is the process of making random changes until the program does the right thing.
 Needless to say, random walk programming can take a long time.